 What is the most extravagant item of fashion you own?

-Probably my ties.
+Probably my watch.
 Otherwise I’d have to say, I bought a pair of jogging bottoms the other day and I still won’t tell my wife how much they cost.
 That was majorly extravagant, man.